EldarMuradov/EraEngine/README.md

 # About

-Era Engine is a modern game engine that provides developers with powerful tools for creating 2D/3D games.
+Era Engine is a modern ECS-based game engine that provides developers with powerful tools for creating 2D/3D games.
 It includes the following features and functionality:

 ### Entity Component System:
 Era Engine uses ECS to manage game objects and their behavior.
 This allows developers to easily create and modify complex systems in the game.